SleepFast/tadam/DocVersionning.md

 - (facultatif) si besoin rentrer plus d'infos sur le commit

-- ATTENTION ICI METTRE YES SEULEMENT SI C'EST UN GROS CHANGEMENT (nouvelle version des guid lines), CELA CHANGERA LE VERSION MAJEUR DE L'APPLICATION.
+- rentrer yes si c'est un gros changement (nouvelle version des guide lines)

 - enter yes if only you have a ticket for this change